 Venezuela's acrimonious election campaign was further stirred by remarks from Maduro that were widely perceived as a homophobic slur against Capriles.

 Capriles, 40, was the target of racial and sexual innuendoes by Chavez's supporters throughout last year's presidential race: one cartoon shown on state media depicted him in pink shorts with a Nazi swastika on one arm.

 Chavez himself was also vilified by foes as an uncouth clown throughout his rule.
 The mockery included racist insults and photos of apes with his face superimposed.

-Denigrating images of Maduro driving a bus - his former job - are now circulating among anti-government factions.
+Denigrating jokes and cartoons of Maduro driving a bus - his former job - are now circulating among anti-government factions.

 In the flurry of back-and-forth accusations from both camps this week, Maduro appeared to revive last year's line of attack over Capriles' sexuality.
 Capriles is unmarried.

 "I do have a wife, you know?
 I do like women!"
 Maduro told a rally.
 He has also called Capriles "a little princess."